wuputah/www/index.markdown

 Computer Science at [RPI](https://www.rpi.edu/).

-While my most important language is [English](https://en.wikipedia.org/wiki/Engineering_management), I've programmed in Ruby, SQL, Rust, C, C++, PHP, Perl, Lua, and, of course, JavaScript.
+While my most important language is [English](https://en.wikipedia.org/wiki/Engineering_management), I've programmed in Ruby, SQL, Rust, C, C++, PHP, Python, Perl, Lua, and, of course, JavaScript.

 <!--
 Welcome to the desert of the real.